The Kennedy Wild Bird Food Guide to the Grey Heron

 Have you seen a grey heron?

 If you’ve seen this beautiful bird, make sure you log it using our BirdSpotter app.
-Because they’re so widespread in the UK, other bird enthusiasts will benefit from knowing where exactly they can see the great grey heron.
+Because they’re so widespread in the UK, other bird enthusiasts will benefit from knowing where exactly they can be seen.

 In the meantime, stay tuned to our blog section – it has endless wild bird-related insights.